 The Subaru BRZ will skip the 2021 model year and will benefit from a clean-sheet redesign in the form of the 2022 BRZ.
 Originally launched in 2013 as a joint project between Toyota and Subaru, the 2-door sports car offers buyers a lightweight, fun-to-drive vehicle for under $30,000.

+The current model is nearly identical to the Toyota 86 except for some differences in body design.
 In 2017, the BRZ saw a slight exterior refresh resulting in a sleeker and more sporty front bumper, upgraded fog light housings, and new headlights and taillights.
-On the inside, the BRZ will carry on with its simple design, red stitching, carbon fiber accents, and a 7-inch touchscreen with Apple CarPlay and Android Auto integration.
+On the inside, the BRZ features a relatively simple design with red stitching, carbon fiber accents, and a 7-inch touchscreen with Apple CarPlay and Android Auto integration.

 The current BRZ features a 2.0-liter 4-cylinder BOXER engine that puts out 205 horsepower and 156 lb-ft of torque.
 Although those numbers are decent for the car’s size, it has left many drivers wanting more.
 A report by Autocar speculated that the next generation BRZ could see Subaru’s 2.4-liter turbocharged engine that the company has been putting in other models such as the Ascent, Outback, and Legacy.

 Safety features haven't been a strong selling point for the BRZ.
 The 2020 BRZ only came with a brake assist system and lacked automatic emergency braking.
 However, with Subaru's move to making its Eyesight Driver Assist Technology standard on many of its models, it's merely a matter of time before the BRZ gets a major safety upgrade.

 The 2022 Subaru BRZ will go on sale this fall.

 Pictured: 2020 Subaru BRZ